O1ahmad/ansible-role-systemd/README.md

   In addition to /etc/systemd/system (*default*), unit configs and associated drop-in ".d" directory overrides for system services can be placed in `/usr/lib/systemd/system` or `/run/systemd/system` directories.

   Files in **/etc** take precedence over those in **/run** which in turn take precedence over those in **/usr/lib**.
 Drop-in files under any of these directories take precedence over unit files wherever located.
 Multiple drop-in files with different names are applied in lexicographic order, regardless of which of the directories they reside in.
-See table below and consult systemd(1) for details regarding path load priority.
+See table below and consult **systemd(1)** for additional details regarding path load priority.

 Load paths when running in **system mode** (--system)